• Skip to main content

 Logstash is a free and open data processing pipeline tool that allows you to ingest, transform, and output data between a myriad of sources.
 It sits within the Extract, Transform, and Load (or ETL) domain.
 With the prior discussion of Beats, it’s important to note that usage of Logstash over Beats would be recommended if you want to centralize the transformation logic.
 Meanwhile, Beats or Elastic Agent allow dropping events early, which can reduce network traffic requirements early.

 Logstash provides a variety of transformation plugins out of the box that can be used to format and transform events from any source that Logstash is connected to.
-A typical pipeline within the Logstash configuration file logstash.yml contains three main sections:
+A typical pipeline within the Logstash configuration file logstash.yml

-3. The target for the transformed data is configured in the output attribute.
+contains the relevant data transformation logic.- The target for the transformed data is configured in the

 To prevent events from making it to the output, the drop filter plugin will drop any events that meet the stated condition.
 A typical example of reading from an input file, dropping INFO level events, and outputting to Elasticsearch is as follows: